mysticaltofu/DH150-NATALIEMAZMANIAN/README.md

 Heuristic | Evaluation | Severity
 ------------ | ------------- | -------------
 #1: Visibility of system status | :-1: It is hard to determine the visibility of system status when hovering over the central logo/image.
-This poses a problem, as clicking on this graphic is what allows the user to advance to the actual relevant portion of the website. <br> :wrench: When hovering over the graphic, some indication should tell the user that there is a clickable action — perhaps a change in color could ensure better visibility of system status. | 2
+This poses a problem, as clicking on this graphic is what allows the user to advance to the actual relevant portion of the website. <br> :wrench: When hovering over the graphic, some indication should tell the user that there is a clickable action.
+For example, a change in color could ensure better visibility of system status. | 2
 #2: Match between system and the real world | Content in the second column | 3
 #3: User control and freedom | Content | 3
 #4: Consistency and standards | Content | 3